berkeleyGamedev/DecalWebsite/pages/labs/lab5/lab5.md

 The lab checkoff will only require **one** animation, so pick whichever method works best for you!

 ## Making Sprites
 Open a canvas in your preferred drawing software.
 In this lab, we’ll be making a walk animation.
-We have provided sprites in the file for reference, but artists must draw their own sprites of an existing/original character.
+We have provided sprites in the lab file for reference, but artists must draw their own sprites of an existing/original character.

 ![](images/image3.jpg)